git-daisy/Meet-my-feline/README.md

 I built this website to demonstrate the new skills I learned in class this week, being my first time creating a webpage, I struggled a bit!
 Excited to see how I can improve my webage over time.

 #### Descrition :
 This project includes 1 .html file, 4 .jpeg subfolders to reference and utilizes different html and css elements to create my webpage, which is simply a way to show off my cat.
+I plan to add new elements to this page over time as I learn more at Epicodus.

 ## Download to View